carlosmmatos/fal-con-24/labs/lab1/README.md

 ## Testing the Installation

-To test the installation, we can run Ansible against the simple playbook `get-token.yml` that uses the `crowdstrike.falcon.auth` module to get an OAuth2 token.
+To test the installation, we can run Ansible against a simple playbook `get-token.yml` that uses the `crowdstrike.falcon.auth` module to get an OAuth2 token.

 ```bash
 ansible-playbook get-token.yml -v